banzaicloud/koperator-docs/content/docs/_index.md

 ### External Access via LoadBalancer

-The {{< kafka-operator >}} externalizes access to Apache Kafka using a dynamically (re)configured Envoy proxy.
+The Koperator externalizes access to Apache Kafka using a dynamically (re)configured Envoy proxy.
 Using Envoy allows us to use **a single** LoadBalancer, so there's no need for a LoadBalancer for each Broker.

 ![Kafka External Access](./img/kafka-external.png)